-Install the Splunk Cloud Gateway app on your Splunk Cloud or Splunk Enterprise instance.
-Then open port 443 outbound to
+The Splunk Cloud Gateway app requires you to open port 443 outbound to the host

-prod.spacebridge.spl.mobi to allow the Cloud Gateway service to bidirectionally route the encrypted data between client devices and Splunk instances through websocket or gRPC connection.
+prod.spacebridge.spl.mobi, which allows the Cloud Gateway service to bidirectionally route the encrypted data between client devices and Splunk platform instances through websocket or gRPC connection.
 No inbound ports are opened.

 Optionally, you can route the outbound connection through a proxy.
 See Install Splunk Cloud Gateway for more information about how to use a proxy with Splunk Cloud Gateway.

 Your data is not stored in Splunk servers.
 Splunk servers store only anonymized routing information.
 The Cloud Gateway service cannot read any identifying information and does not persist any user data.